Unleash your superpowers and lead a career you love.

 And the result?
 Nada.

 I was going about it all the wrong way.
-All those years of school, yet no practical guide to future-proof my career.
+After all those years of school I had no practical guide to future-proof my career.

 Born from design.

-My life changed completely when I stopped following outdated “rules” and assumptions holding me back.
+My life changed completely when I stopped following the outdated rules and assumptions holding me back.

 This wasn’t an overnight epiphany.
-I spent years honing design and problem solving tactics at the edge of uncertainty with entrepreneurs of all types.
+I spent years learning from mentors and practicing design and problem-solving tactics for when the path is unclear.

 Luckily, you don’t have to spend years to get here.